sixP-NaraKa/aoe2net-api-wrapper/README.md

 # aoe2net-api-wrapper
  A simple and basic https://aoe2.net/ api wrapper for sending `GET requests`.

- See https://aoe2.net/#api and https://aoe2.net/#nightbot for the aoe2.net API documentation.
+ See https://aoe2.net/#api and https://aoe2.net/#nightbot for the aoe2.net API (documentation).

  This wrapper solely supports requesting the data from the aoe2.net api.
  Further data manipulation/extraction required from the requested data has to be done by you, the user.